BerejikB/LmsPs/README.md

 - **Execution**
   - Uses Windows PowerShell 5.1 (`powershell.exe`) with `-NoLogo -NoProfile -NonInteractive -ExecutionPolicy Bypass` to avoid side effects.
 Override the path with `LMSPS_POWERSHELL_PATH` (or legacy `LMSPS_PWSH`).
   - The process runs with the server's current working directory and an environment overlay managed by `env_set`.
+  - The working directory persists across calls; use `cd` to reposition before running relative-path commands.
 - **Return payload**
   - The tool now returns a JSON object with fields:
     - `status`: `ok`, `powershell-error`, `timeout`, `invalid-command`, or `internal-error`.